shikya/npm-vs-bower/README.md

 # npm-vs-bower
 Migrating bower to npm

-In this repository Web Application is present in 'src/main/app/' For progressive development we can use 'node http-server'
+In this repository Web Application is present in 'src/main/app/' (current stucture of webui.forms) For progressive development we can use 'node http-server'

 Here Bower is package manager which deals with front-end dependancies